matteogoddi/labrob_mujoco_environment/README.md

 2. Open "unitreeg1.urdf" and press ```CTRL+SHIFT*P```, then press 'URDF Visualizer: Preview URDF/Xacro'

-### Laboratory simulation
+### Laboratory simulation with UNITREE G1

 In order to perform a laboratory simulation with the unitree G1 robot it is essential to download the official SDK from the git repo "unitreerobotics" suited for the G1 humanoid.
-Generally Unitree SDK2 is based on CycloneDDS, which will be installed in the requirements.
+(Generally Unitree SDK2 is based on CycloneDDS, which will be installed in the requirements).
 Once done we need to establish a connection between the machine and the G1, which may be via Ethernet or Wi-fi.
 The set-up is ready and the experiment may be perfomed (make sure to have a main suited for the task).
+To clear further doubts the documentation is found in the following site (https://support.unitree.com/home/en/G1_developer/about_G1).

 0. Install requirements:
    ```bash